Unirea, Alba: Geography

+The Unirea train station and the Unirea halt serve the CFR main line 300, which connects Bucharest with the Hungarian border near Oradea.

 History

 From the late 13th century until 1876 the centre of today's commune was the administrative centre of the Aranyosszék region of Transylvania.
 In 1876, when the administrative system of the Kingdom of Hungary was reorganised, it became part of Torda-Aranyos county.